 Wilson’s Ranch was now a non-working ranch and had just been remodeled and updated six years ago.
 That was back when life was kind to them, when John was still CTO for the largest oil company in the country.

 When they reached the house, Bronte had her door open before the Jeep stopped.
-She pulled her swimming goggles up over her eyes, covered her mouth with her shirt, jumped out and ran by her mom’s dusty broken-down electric car, swinging the bag of Ramen noodles they'd just bought.
+She pulled her swimming goggles up over her eyes, covered her mouth with her shirt, jumped out and ran by her mom’s dusty broken-down electric car.

-Her flip-flops flew to a pile of shoes on the side porch as the screen door slammed shut and she ran down a hall with only one thing on the wall, a plaque that read: Mensa International Member.
+Her flip-flops flew to a pile of shoes on the side porch as the screen door slammed shut and she ran down a hall with only one thing on the walls, plaques that read: Mensa International Member.
 A reminder that only those who scored in the top 98th percentile on the IQ test walked these halls.

 Kerosene lamps lit the open living room and kitchen.
 The solar panels were useless on dust days so they had to resort to the days of old for light.
 Gram laid on the pale blue sofa under a blanket, shivering and moaning.
 Above the sofa hung a quote written in black font on a piece of pale green barn wood: